 LSAT FAQ

 The LSAT is a half-day, standardized test administered four times each year at designated testing centers throughout the world.
-The test is an integral part of the law school admission process in the United States, Canada, and a growing number of other countries.
-It provides a standard measure of acquired reading and verbal reasoning skills that law schools can use as one of several factors in assessing applicants.The LSAT is designed to measure skills that are considered essential for success in law school: the reading and comprehension of complex texts with accuracy and insight; the organization and management of information and the ability to draw reasonable inferences from it; the ability to think critically; and the analysis and evaluation of the reasoning and arguments of others.
+The test is an integral part of the law school admission process in the United States, Canada, the university of Melbourne in Australia and a growing number of other countries.
+It provides a standard measure of acquired reading and verbal reasoning skills that law schools can use as one of several factors in assessing applicants.
+The LSAT is designed to measure skills that are considered essential for success in law school: the reading and comprehension of complex texts with accuracy and insight; the organization and management of information and the ability to draw reasonable inferences from it; the ability to think critically; and the analysis and evaluation of the reasoning and arguments of others.

 The test consists of five 35-minute sections of multiple-choice questions.
 Four of the five sections contribute to the test taker’s score.
 These sections include one reading comprehension section, one analytical reasoning section, and two logical reasoning sections.
 The unscored section, commonly referred to as the variable section, typically is used to pretest new test questions or to preequate new test forms.
 The placement of this section in the LSAT will vary.

 Yes.
 The easiest way to change your test date is through your LSAC.org account.
 You may also use the Test Date Change form or a signed, dated, written request.
 Enclose an $85 payment ($82 CDN plus 5% Goods and Service Tax).
-The Test Date Change form (PDF) can be found on this website.
-Be sure that the request is received by the appropriate date, which can be found in the LSAT Dates and Deadlines section of this website.
+The

-LSAT takers who have LSAC.org accounts will automatically receive their LSAT scores by email approximately three weeks after taking the test.
+LSAT takers who have LSAC.org accounts, will automatically receive their LSAT scores by email approximately three weeks after taking the test.
 This is the quickest way to obtain your LSAT score, and there is no additional charge.
 Please keep your email address current in your LSAC.org account to receive your score promptly.
 LSAC will send score reports by mail approximately four weeks after each test for those without online accounts.

 Most students find the LSAT Logic Games to be the most difficult at first.
 However, it’s the easiest section to improve upon because it contains the fewest question types.
 If you create a solid diagram for each game and make the inferences, you’ve just netted yourself 5-7 questions.